terryjyu/lendingclub-sklearn-dash/README.md

 Despite careful scrutiny on code simplification to make it more efficient to run on Heroku servers, the app would constantly max out 1GB RAM and cause performance concerns.
-Link to the Heroku app is: https://lendingdash.herokuapp.com/
+Link to the Heroku app is: https://lendingdash.herokuapp.com/ Many components have been implemented using dbc(dash bootstrap component) and dcc(dash core component).
+Links to these components can be found here: https://dash-bootstrap-components.opensource.faculty.ai/ and https://dash.plotly.com/dash-core-components.

-PS: when you are selecting from a dropdown, the app will update the graph, it's just super slow.
+PS: when you are selecting from a dropdown, the app will update the graph y-axis, it's just super slow on Heroku.
 Yes, every dropdown works and just takes time!
+And yes, many fields have hover tooltips such as in datatables where it can show descriptions for columns.
+Yes, these dash datatables work like normal spreadsheet, however, the editing feauture has been disabled while normal sorting feature is still available.